dstackai/dstack/docs/docs/reference/cli/logs.md

   RUN                   The name of the run

 Optional Arguments:
-  --project PROJECT     The name of the Hub project to execute the command for -d, --diagnose        Show diagnostic logs
+  --project PROJECT     The name of the project to execute the command for -d, --diagnose        Show diagnostic logs
   -s, --since SINCE     From what time to begin displaying logs.
 By default, logs will be
                         displayed starting from 24 hours in the past.
 The value provided can be an